nashrulmalik/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Malik Blog
 ---

-# Muhammad Malik Personal Site
+Hello every body, this blog is created for coursera task.